 This technique is used to avoid little parts of fruit to slip into your cocktail.
 For instance when pureed fruit is used.
 It can also be used to prevent small parts of ice to get into your cocktail.
 Your strain your cocktail normally but strain it through another fine strainer.

-You can also use a shake with built-in strainer together with a hawthorne strainer.
+You can also use a shaker with built-in strainer together with a Hawthorne strainer.

 Through muddling we try to get the out the flavors of fruits or herbs.
 This is done by using a unsharpened tool like the muddler.
 For some cocktails it is important to muddle well, especially when you muddle fruits.
 Otherwise the juice and flavors will not come out.
 On the other hand it is sometimes more than enough to muddle gently.
 An example of this is the mojito cocktail.
 You just muddle the mint leaves gently otherwise they break up and give a sort of bitter taste to you drink